Step-by-step website hosting instructions

 Web hosting incorporates more than just making your website available online.
 Hosting providers also offer other indispensable services, such as technical assistance, firewall protection, email services, domain name registration, and more.

-In the worst-case scenario is that your site goes down, you’ll need access to quick professional support.
-This means choosing a provider offering 24/7, 365 professional support to get the assistance you need, if and when you need it.
+If the worst-case scenario happens and your website goes down, you'll need access to efficient and professional support.
+This means choosing a hosting provider that offers round-the-clock help to get the assistance you need, if and when you need it.

-Why perform backups yourself when your host can do them regularly for you?
-In the case of any damage done to your site by hackers, or any other unpredictable event, it’s best to run regular backups to have a recent version of your site to revert back to.
-A good host carries out backups every 24 hours, so in the event that anything goes wrong, you’ll never lose more than a day’s worth of changes.
+Why perform a backup yourself when your hosting provider can take care of them for you?
+In case the unexpected happens and your website gets attacked by hackers or your computer system shuts down, it's best to run regular backups to have a recent version of your website to revert back to.
+Solid hosting providers offer backups every 24 hours, so in the rare event that something goes wrong, you'll be in safe hands.
+Namecheap's Shared Hosting customers (Stellar and Stellar Plus) can now enjoy the free AutoBackup tool.

-If you’re interested in having an email address from your host, check that support for email is included in your chosen package.
-Most hosts include email with unlimited accounts.
-It’s always best to double-check that they provide enough for what you need.
+If you'd like to have an email address from your hosting provider, make sure to check that email service is offered from your hosting provider.
+Most hosting plans, no matter the provider, include email with unlimited accounts.
+It's always best to double-check, though, that they provide enough for what you need.

 We've covered the types of services you can expect from a host.
 Getting these benefits from one place will save you time and money, so before you sign on the dotted line, be sure to get a clear picture of what you will receive in your service package.